unosquare/embedio-extras/README.md

 ## Bearer Token Module

 Provides the ability to authenticate requests via a Bearer Token.
 This module creates a Token endpoint (at the predefined '/token' path) and all you need to do is provide a user validation delegate which authenticates the user.
-The module will create a **JsonWebToken** which can then be used by your client application in firther requests.
+The module will create a **JsonWebToken** which can then be used by your client application for further requests.
 The module can check all incoming requests or a predefined set of paths.
 The standard header in use is the **HTTP Authorization header**.

 You can easily add Bearer Token to your EmbedIO application using a Basic Authorization Server Provider or writing your own: